Isosaccharinic acid: Relevance for nuclear waste disposal

-Since 1993, the diastereomers of isosaccharinic acid have received particular attention in the literature due to its ability to complex a range of radionuclides, potentially affecting the migration of radionuclides.
+Since 1993, the diastereomers of isosaccharinic acid have received particular attention in the literature due to its ability to complex a range of radionuclides, potentially affecting their migration.
 ISA is formed as a result of interactions between cellulosic materials present within the intermediate level waste inventory various countries and the alkalinity resulting from the use of cementitious materials in the construction of a deep geological repository.
 Greenfield et al. (1993), have discovered that ISA and constituents formed in a cellulose degradation leachate were capable of forming soluble complexes with thorium, uranium (IV) and plutonium.
 In the case of plutonium, ISA concentrations higher than 10−5 M were capable of increasing solubility above pH 12.0, where concentrations of 1-5 × 10−3 M were found to increase the solubility by an order of magnitude from 10−5 to 10−4 M. Allard et al. (2006) found that a concentration of ISA of 2 × 10−3 M could increase plutonium solubility by a factor of 2 × 105.
 In addition a range of studies on the complexation properties of α-isosaccharinic acid in alkaline solutions with various metals of different valence, including nickel (II), europium (III), americium (III) and thorium (IV), have been conducted.